Login

 Let's start with the features:

-• Uses the excess energy of the solar panels, once the batteries are fully charged, to heat the electric boiler
+• By monitoring the battery voltage, it uses the excess energy of the solar panels, once the batteries are fully charged, to heat the water

 • It will instantly switch off the heating element when a heavy consumer switches on (anchor winch etc).